danialhedaiat/BookingSystem/README.md

 # future feature

-- make seat id increase automatically will create new one
+- Make seat id increase automatically will create new one
-- auth service with jwt token
+- Auth service with jwt token
-- check data for auto canceling booked seat
+- Check data for auto canceling booked seat
-- make environment variables for MONGO_HOST and REDIS_HOST
+- Make environment variables for MONGO_HOST and REDIS_HOST
+- Refactor project to clean architecture